cojoc07/WeatherInfoFlutter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Weather application for Android and iOS built with React Native.
+Weather app for Android/iOS/Web built with Flutter.
 Project goal: refactoring my old weather app (Android - Java) into 2 new apps built with React Native and Flutter.

 <img src="process.png" alt="Logo" height="360">